IGetMail Automatically Downloads email and forwards your email to your Exchange Server or remote SMTP Server

 When IIS is installed, press Close to return to the Server Manager.

-Now you are ready to install the last feature that Exchange requires as a prerequisite.
-At the Server Manager click on "Add Feature".
+Now you are ready to install the next feature that Exchange requires as a prerequisite: "Windows Power Shell".
+At the Server Manager click on the link "Add Feature".

 Select the Feature "Windows Power Shell" and press Next.

 At the installation confirmation screen, press Install to begin the

 We have just 2 more items to meet Exchange's Requirements.

 When you install Windows Server 2008, the default setup disables a service that is needed by Exchange.
 You will need to enable this service.

 At the Server Manager screen - expand "Configuration" in the left hand panel.
 Then click on "Services".
 The middle of the screen will show the installed Services.
 Scroll to the Service named "Net.Tcp Port Sharing Service".